zama-ai/concrete-ml/use_case_examples/tfhers_interoperability/README.md

 **On the server side**:

-- Use the Concrete ML library to predict whether the client's information is valid.
-If the prediction is positive, the user is accepted; otherwise, authentication is denied.
+- Use the Concrete ML to predict whether the client's information is valid.
+If the prediction is positive, the user is authenticated; otherwise, authentication is denied.
-- Use the TFHE-rs library for the post-processing part to generate a random token (known only to the server) and multiply it by the output of the decesion..
+- Use TFHE-rs for the post-processing part to generate a random token (known only to the server) and multiply it by the output of the decision.
-- Return the Result: If the user is accepted, return the encrypted token.
-Otherwise, return an encrypted vector of zeros.
+- Return the result, the encrypted token if the user is authenticated; otherwise, an encrypted zero vector.

 **On the client side**: